huBioinfo/CytoTalk/README.md

     - “parmigene”: https://cran.rstudio.com/web/packages/parmigene/index.html

-"doParallel" is used for parallel computation of mutual information for all gene pairs.
+&nbsp；&nbsp；&nbsp；&nbsp；"doParallel" is used for parallel computation of mutual information for all gene pairs.
 Before running CytoTalk, set the number of logical cores available in **Line 13** of the R scripts: **comp_MIcoexp_TypA_WinPara.R** and **comp_MIcoexp_TypB_WinPara.R**.
 (The default is 14 logical cores.)

-"parmigene" is used for parallel computation of indirect edge-filtered gene networks.
+&nbsp；&nbsp；&nbsp；&nbsp；"parmigene" is used for parallel computation of indirect edge-filtered gene networks.
 Before running CytoTalk, set system environment variable as following: export OMP_NUM_THREADS=n, where n is the number of logical cores available.

  * The following three Python package should be installed (Python version  3.7.0 is recommended).